Brexit

-Brexit is the other face of the refugee crisis—tensions that lead to stasis, external risks that lead to asymmetric shocks. —Emmanuel Macron, President of France
+is the other face of the refugee crisis—tensions that lead to stasis, external

-Oceans rise, empires fall—We have seen each other through it all
+Oceans rise, empires fall—We have seen each other through it all. —King George III of England (from the play Hamilton, lyrics by Lin-Manuel Miranda)

-—King George III of England (from the play Hamilton, lyrics by Lin-Manuel Miranda)
+Oceans rise, empires fall—We have seen each other through it all. —King George III of England (from the play Hamilton, lyrics by Lin-Manuel Miranda)

 Brexit?
 What is it and why should we care?